 - Scrub each mussel shell under cold running water to clean.
 Then remove the beards (this is the small fibrous clump of hairs hanging out of the shell) by using your index finger and thumb to grab the beard and tug it toward the hinge of the shell and out.

 - Place a large deep saucepan on medium heat.
-Add the butter and once melted, add the shallots and cook out for a minute.
+Add the butter and once melted, add the shallots and garlic and cook out for a minute.
 Place the mussels into the pot, add half the parsley and the stout.
 Cover with a lid and allow to cook for 3-4 minutes on a high heat.
 Shake the pot a few times during the cooking to move the mussels around.

 - Remove the lid, add the cream and the remaining parsley.
 Pop the lid back on the pot and allow to cook for a further 2 minutes, until the mussels have opened.